luapower/luapower.github.io/problem-solution.md

 It also means putting together all binaries for all platforms in the same tree (no branches).
-If space is really a problem (android) then deleting other platform directories just before packaging the app is easier than checking out per-platform "binary" branches for each module and thus needed multiple work trees.
+If space is really a problem (android) then deleting other platform directories just before packaging the app is easier than checking out per-platform "binary" branches for each module and thus needing multiple work trees.

-Finally, zero deployment means the work tree also works as deployment tree.
+Finally the work tree also works as deployment tree, thus there's no deployment step, unless you really want to.

 ## MODULAR